shradhagrg/shradhagrg/README.md

 # Hi, I'm Shradha!

 ## About me
-<b>I am an aspirational Cyber Security Perfessional with a strong interest in penetration testing, currently studying the importance of cybersecurity practices.
+<b>I am an Aspirational Tech Professional with a strong interest in cybersecurity.

-I have also utilised online coding platforms to self-learn Python.
-I created my GitHub to demonstrate and record progress of my coding journey!
+I have utilised online coding platforms to self-learn Python.
+This GitHub is to demonstrate and record progress of my coding journey!

 ## Projects I completed through courses on Udemy and Code Academy: